Benjamin W. Lee: Cosmology

-In 1977, Lee and Weinberg wrote an article about the lower bound on heavy neutrino mass.
+In 1977, Lee and Steven Weinberg wrote an article about the lower bound on heavy neutrino mass.

 In this paper, they revealed that if the heavy and stable particles in the early universe which can only be transferred into other particles through the pair annihilation remain as relics after the universe's expansion, then the strength of the interaction should be bigger than 2 GeV.
 This calculation can be applied to find the amount of the dark matter.
 This bound is called the Lee-Weinberg bound.

 Lee's promotion of gauge theories

 Weinberg's 1967 paper A Model of Leptons has over 15,000 citations and played a key role in the award of his 1979 Nobel prize.
 In 1972 at a conference at Fermilab, Lee gave a talk Perspectives on Theory of Weak Interactions that brought Weinberg's 1967 paper out of obscurity and explained many aspects of gauge theories to a large audience.